jdx/mise/README.md

 Arguments:
   [RUNTIME]...
-          runtimes to add to .tool-versions
+          Runtimes to add to .tool-versions

           e.g.: nodejs@20
           if this is a single runtime with no version,